How we worship

 Worship provides the center for our community of faith.
 Each of our services offers an opportunity to gather together for fellowship, share joys and concerns, hear the Word proclaimed, celebrate the Eucharist (Communion), experience the unity of our faith, and feel God's presence.

-In "normal" times, the people of God who are the Church of the Holy Apostles gather together to raise our voices in worship each Sunday morning:
+While some of our practices still reflect Covid concerns, the people of God who are the Church of the Holy Apostles gather together to raise our voices in worship each Sunday morning:

 ...how do I know what to do?